gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 In the case where a given group of messages is not supported, a `NotImplementedError` will be returned when the relevant property is accessed.

-All messages are one of two types:
+All messages are communicated via one of two strategies:

 - Performing synchronous :ref:`data operations<Synchronous Data Operations>` to send a message and receive a GoPro Response
 - Registering for :ref:`asynchronous push notifications<Asynchronous Push Notifications>` and getting these after they are enqueued